google-deepmind/optax/docs/api/stochastic_gradient_estimators.rst

 ==============================

 .. warning::
-    This module has been depreated and will be removed in optax 0.3.0.
+    This module has been deprecated and will be removed in optax 0.3.0.

 .. currentmodule:: optax.monte_carlo